 I won’t allow myself to get to the unhealthy proportions that we see on TV, but I need to nip this in the bud.
 I am confessing to you, part of my twelve-step self-assigned program to overcome my hoarding of paper.
 And I feel so much better now that I’ve gone public.
 I’m sure I’ll be able to overcome this.

 Well, I was sure until I went to the basement to start laundry.
-No, no – really it’s not as cluttered and disorganized as it looks.
-I don’t have an hoarder’s addiction.
+No-really it’s not as cluttered and disorganized as it looks.
+I don’t have a hoarder’s addiction.
 It’s not my fault.
 Really.
-It’s — it’s genetic!
+It’s-it’s genetic!

 Tell me I’m not alone.
+It’s confession time.
 What hoarding gene do you have?